exasol/metabase-driver/doc/developer_guide/developer_guide.md

 ## Upgrading Metabase

-To ensure compatibility we need to regularly update the the latest Metabase version.
+To ensure compatibility we need to regularly update to the latest Metabase version.
 You can find the latest Metabase version on the [GitHub release page](https://github.com/metabase/metabase/releases/).

 Metabase publishes two variants:
 * OSS: version numbers v0.x.y